loliverhennigh/Computational-Fluid-Dynamics-Machine-Learning-Examples/README.md

 ```
 python make_dataset.py
 ```
-This program will generate 3,000 examples of steady state flow around a cylinder at various positions and radie.
+This program will generate 2,000 examples of steady state flow around a cylinder at various positions and radie (simple as possible).
 On a i7 processor it takes about 1 hour and 2 hours on an i5.
 Keep in mind that it is multithreaded and runs several simulations at the same time.
 If you notice your machines cpu is not maxed out you can adjust the `num_que` parameter to make it go faster.
 You can also change `num_runs` to change how many simulations to run.

 # How To Train Networks